The voices are loud and clear: Bring back

 This complex, he continued, would include a gym, running track, ballfields and an aquatic center.
 The Downtown Development Board promised "an aesthetically pleasing view of downtown and its enticing amenities."
 The estimated cost was $36 million.
 It was to be a "rebirth of our city."

-Like the Central City Library, this project and the $36 million committed to it vanished.
+Like the Central City Library, this project and the $36 million committed to

 Compare the vanished LaVilla project, which would have brought enjoyment to tens of thousands of both local citizens and visitors throughout the entire year, to blowing $43 million in borrowed funds on a gaudy, gargantuan scoreboard at EverBank Field to serve a relative handful of individuals maybe 15 to 20 days a year.